kaosat-dev/polymer-threejs/README.md

 - very early stages, highly experimental so not bugs are very likely :)
 - api is neither complete nor as practical as I would like it to be
 - uses a custom "wrapped" (generated with [Browserify](http://browserify.org/ "Browserify") version of Three.js, as the standard build does not get imported correctly from within elements.
+- the view comes pre packaged with the three.js OrbitControls & CombinedCamera : these are both custom versions, with "z-up" instead of the standard "y-up", since this was originally intended to be used for 3d modeling for 3d printing (that uses z-up)

 usage
 =====